-Like Syria, the ravages of war have contributed to the water crisis in Somalia.
-The country has what is considered to be adequate water resources, but delivery systems have been destroyed to the extent that the vast majority of Somali people have to walk long distances to fetch the water their families need to survive.
+Deadly wars have contributed to the deplorable water quality in Somalia.
+The nation is considered to be having sufficient water resources, but delivery systems have been destroyed to the extent where the majority of Somali people have to walk long distances to fetch the water for their families.

 The purity of the Nile River has reduced over the years.
 Out of the estimated 3.8 billion cubic meters of wastewater and industrial effluent discharged in the Nile yearly, only 35 percent have been treated.
 Deterioration of water quality has become a matter of serious concern in Egypt.

 Many lives have been lost in the devastating Syrian conflict.
 Thousands are dying due to the scarcity of water which is a direct consequence of war.
 The magnitude of the conflict impedes humanitarian aid agencies from delivering essential water supply.